Deportations: Africa's role in EU migration management – DW – 05/11/2023

 EU policies echoing in the Sahel

-Schamberger from Medico International says, however, that such deportations are an extension of the EU policy commonly described as "Fortress Europe" - the attempt of the European Union to shield itself from mass migration by keeping irregular migrants outside its external borders:
+Schamberger from Medico International says, however, that such deportations amount to an extension of the EU policy commonly described as "Fortress Europe" - the attempt of the European Union to shield itself from mass migration by keeping irregular migrants outside its external borders.

-To that end, he highlights that there is a law passed in Niger in 2015 "under pressure from Europe" essentially criminalizing any migration to the north, automatically turning anyone aiding or abetting any given migrant, e.g. by selling food or providing shelter into a supporter of irregular migration
+He highlights that there a law was passed in Niger in 2015 "under pressure from Europe" essentially criminalizing any migration to the north, automatically turning anyone aiding or abetting any given migrant into a supporter of irregular migration.

 "In concrete terms, this has also led to an increase in the death toll in the Sahara," Schamberger told DW, adding that such laws do not stop migration but rather result in people taking even more dangerous routes through the desert in a bid to avoid security checks.

-Acoording to Schamberger, the IOM is just as complicit as the EU in making sure migrants never make to their intended destinations at almost cost: He regards the UN institution as a "border regime" that only pretends to help migrants.
+According to Schamberger, the IOM is just as complicit as the EU in making sure migrants never make to their intended destinations at almost any cost: He regards the UN institution as merely a "border regime" that pretends to help migrants.
 In his view, voluntary return programs are a last resort dressed up as an alternative.

 Schamberger thinks that between all these political actors, life is made so difficult for migrants that they see no other way out.
 But despite all the dangers and pitfalls of migration, people continue to seek a better future in Europe and beyond.